codeceptjs/CodeceptJS/docs/helpers/TestCafe.md

 ### dontSeeInField

-Checks that value of input field or textare doesn't equal to given value Opposite to `seeInField`.
+Checks that value of input field or textarea doesn't equal to given value Opposite to `seeInField`.

 ```js